stephenh/tessell/docs/tutorial.md

 The `ui:field` attributes are GWT-specific and allow us access to the elements/widgets in the template (e.g. `view.heading().setInnerText(somethingElse)`).

-(Note that UiBinder strongly discourages using the `id` attribute, as a given `ui.xml` template may be included multiple times in a single page, resulting in any hard-coded DOM ids conflicting.
-You can still use `id` attributes in the `ui.xml` file, but only on elements that do not also have a `ui:field` attribute.)

-(Tangentially: widgets vs. elements--GWT differentiates between elements (pure DOM objects) and widgets (wrapper objects, e.g. `TextBox`).
-While elements are lighter weight, widgets have more logic to fix cross-browser idiosyncrasies.
-For example, in IE6 any GC cycle involving a DOM element leaks memory, so GWT's widgets roll their own `Window`-based event handling system.)

 Our goal for this tutorial/page is simple:

 * Set the initial value of the `name` text box